 If you are curious to see how the payroll deductions will work for your employees, try a 401(k) calculator to check out how the math works out.

-No states currently require employers to offer a specific kind of retirement plan, but California and Oregon have established state-sponsored programs or requirements for businesses to offer some kind of retirement plan.
+No states currently require employers to offer a specific kind of retirement plan, but California, Illinois, and Oregon have established state-sponsored programs or requirements for businesses to offer some kind of retirement plan.
 Ultimately, the goal of these programs and traditional employer-sponsored 401(k)s is to help employees save for their future.

 There are three types of 401(k)s available for small businesses — each with different stipulations attached.